signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 The first part of the descent was somewhat difficult because of the heat, and we ran out of water just before reaching Buttaramane but nothing too much.
-I got disoriented for sometime and kept slipping for some time.
+I got disoriented a bit and kept slippin.
 A banana fixed it.
 We waited at the forest office for some time and then headed to Buttaramane.
 We refilled our bottles here and started off again.
 From then the journey was fun.
 We kept descending at a faster pace, we were almost running downhill.
 We took a detour went to a stream nearby.
 Dipping our feet in the stream felt amazing.
 We waited for about half an hour here before leaving.

 We exited the forest at about 1800 hours.
 Our bus was at 22:30 hrs, so we had a bunch of hours to kill.
 We jumped around for a bit